joseasoler/tradergen/FEATURES.md

 * **[Alpha Animals](https://steamcommunity.com/sharedfiles/filedetails/?id=1541721856):**

-  * The biomaterials specialization may have items created from giant crowned silkie silk, moth silk or sky steel.
+  * Traders with the biomaterials specialization may have items created from giant crowned silkie silk, moth silk or sky steel.

+  * Orbital traders with the prospector specialization may have some sky steel in stock.

   * Support for the Biological corruptors meme.
 Check the Ideology section above for details.